-These things fuel the fire of reactivity and can be hard to extinguish, for some dogs its so burned into them they cannot get rid of the reactivity.
+These things fuel the fire of reactivity and can be hard to extinguish, for some dogs it is so burned into them it is a long road to calm.

 Being the owner of a reactive dog is isolating as you don’t get the social aspect being a dog owners brings.
 Often you are looked down upon by the “my dogs friendly” brigade for just walking your dog.
 It can be upsetting and frustrating for you.